viswa2/DevOps/aws-fundamentals/README.md

 In the coffee shop, an employee rotates to different workstations throughout the day.
 Depending on the staffing of the coffee shop, this employee might perform several duties: work at the cash register, update the inventory system, process online orders, and so on.
 When the employee needs to switch to a different task, they give up their access to one workstation and gain access to the next workstation.
 The employee can easily switch between workstations, but at any given point in time, they can have access to only a single workstation.
 This same concept exists in AWS with IAM roles.

-An IAM role is an identity that you can assume to gain temporary access to permissions.
+An `IAM role is an identity that you can assume to gain temporary access to permissions`.
 Before an IAM user, application, or service can assume an IAM role, they must be granted permissions to switch to the role.
 When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.
 Best practice: IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.

 ## Multi-factor authentication ##

 Have you ever signed into a website that required you to provide multiple pieces of information to verify your identity?
 You might have needed to provide your password and then a second form of authentication, such as a random code sent to your phone.
-This is an example of multi-factor authentication.
+This is an example of `multi-factor authentication`.
-In IAM, multi-factor authentication (MFA) provides an extra layer of security for your AWS account.
+In IAM, multi-factor authentication (MFA) provides an `extra layer of security` for your AWS account.

 ## AWS Organizations ##

 Suppose that your company has multiple AWS accounts.
-You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location.
+You can use `AWS Organizations to consolidate and manage multiple AWS accounts within a central location`.
 When you create an organization, AWS Organizations automatically creates a root, which is the parent container for all the accounts in your organization.
-In AWS Organizations, you can centrally control permissions for the accounts in your organization by using service control policies (SCPs).
+In AWS Organizations, you can `centrally control permissions for the accounts in your organization by using service control policies (SCPs)`.
 SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.

-Consolidated billing is another feature of AWS Organizations.
+`Consolidated billing is another feature of AWS Organizations`.
 You will learn about consolidated billing in a later module.

 ## Organizational units ##